virtualrobotix/vrbrain_nuttx/NuttX/nuttx/configs/sure-pic32mx/README.txt

           CONFIG_PL2303=y           : Enable the Prolifics PL2303 emulation
           CONFIG_CDCACM=y           : or the CDC/ACM serial driver (not both)

-      system/cdcacm -  The system/cdcacm program can be included as an function by dding the following to the NuttX configuration file:
+      examples/cdcacm -  The examples/cdcacm program can be included as an function by uncommenting the following line in the appconfig file:

         Application Configuration->Examples:
-          CONFIG_SYSTEM_CDCACM=y  : Select apps/system/cdcacm
+          CONFIG_EXAMPLES_CDCACM=y  : Select apps/examples/cdcacm

       and defining the following in your .config file:

         Drivers->USB Device Driver Support
           CONFIG_CDCACM=y           : Enable the CDCACM device

-      system/usbmsc - To enable the USB mass storage class (MSC)device, you would need to add the following to the NuttX configuration file.
+      examples/usbstorage - There are some hooks in the appconfig file to enable the USB mass storage class (MSC)device.
 However, this device cannot work until support for the SD card is also incorporated.

         Drivers->USB Device Driver Support
           CONFIG_USBMSC=y           : Enables the USB MSC class

         Application Configuration->Examples:
-          CONFIG_SYSTEM_USBMSC=y  : Enhables apps/system/usbmsc
+          CONFIG_EXAMPLES_USBSTORAGE=y  : Enhables apps/examples/usbstorage

     3. SD Card Support.